Hamidspirit/fantastic-timer/README.md

 # fantastic-timer
-# this idea from a study technique called gap learning
+# this idea came  from a study technique called gap learning
 # this is a personal project
 # how it works
 # takes time input from user
-# puts random stop points
+# you just stop thinking and take a break
+# then continue to think about the problem